crev-dev/crev/README.md

 Crev is an actual *code review* system as opposed to typically practiced *code-change review* system.

-Crev is scalable, distributed and social.
+Crev is scalable, distributed, and social.
 Users publish and circulate results of their reviews: potentially warning about problems, malicious code, or just encouraging high quality by peer review.

 Crev allows building a personal web of trust in other people and the code they use and review.